ranhya/ranhya.github.io/content/post/2025/Dishonored_Doto.md

 ---
-title: “Dishonored: Death of the Outsider
+title: "Dishonored: Death of the Outsider"
 subtitle: God is dead, and I killed him.
 date: 2025-12-10
 author: Nasu Rei